tearflake/symp-intro/README.md

 * Meta-compilers and term rewriters
 * Theorem provers, logic engines, or exotic REPLs

-Anything that can be described as “form → meaning → performer → presentation”.
+Anything that can be described as a programming paradigm.

 ---

 #### 🖤 Inspiration

-Symp is inspired by symbolic expressions, parsing grammar rules, term rewriting systems, finite state machines, and HTML forms user interface.
+Symp is inspired by symbolic expressions, term rewriting systems, lambda calculus, assembly frameworks, and HTML forms user interface.

 ---